Kinta District: History

 Kinta District was once famous for its tin, being one of the major tin producers in the 18th century.
 The discovery of substantial tin deposits in the Kinta Valley attracted a diverse influx of immigrants, particularly from China, who sought their fortunes in the lucrative mining trade.
-A railway line linking Ipoh and other town in Kinta such as Pusing, Papan, Siputeh and Tronoh was completed in 1909 and used to transport tin ore.
+A railway line linking Ipoh and other towns in Kinta such as Pusing, Papan, Siputeh and Tronoh was completed in 1909 and used to transport tin ore.
 The tracks were dismantled by the Japanese during World War II and were never rebuilt.
 Shortly after the war ended, the tin industry deteriorated in Kinta.

 Ex-Panglima Kinta Zainal Abidin, Panglima Kinta Abdul Wahab, Kulup Lembang (well known in Tambun), Panjang Seman, and Itam Harun were some of the well-known early Malay mining tycoons and landlords in Kinta.
 Their past involvement and contributions to the tin mining history of Kinta may have been overlooked or ignored by certain quarters, but should never be forgotten.